The best book you read this year might have one star.

 The crew

-Three readers with a grudge against bad consensus — and Dusty
+Three readers with a grudge against bad consensus — a Dusty, and a daddy

 Mike Castenado